Cascading top-down OKRs: What are some examples?

 So you’ve drafted top-level OKRs that will guide your company over the next quarter or maybe even the next year.
-The next step is to cascade them throughout the organization.
-Cascading OKRs will help align the various teams and individuals across your company toward the same overall goals.
+The next step is to cascade them throughout your organization.
+Cascading goals from the top-down will help align the various teams and individual employees across your company toward the same overall goals.

 The cascading process works like this: high-level OKRs flow downwards to department heads, managers, and individual employees who take ownership of specific key results from those above them in the organization.
 They then decide the best way to achieve those objectives.
 Although cascading OKRs are driven from the top, it is vital that there is some input from below.
 Those closer to the trenches will have a better idea of how to make an executive’s objectives a reality.

-For example, let’s say that the general manager of an electric car dealership sets the following company-wide OKR:
+Let’s say that the owner and general manager of an electric car dealership sets the following company-wide OKR:

 In turn, the sales associates then make one of the manager’s key results into one of their individual OKRs.